rethinkdb/rethinkdb-rs/api/python/writing-data/replace.md

   objects, one for each objected affected by the `replace` operation.
 Each object will have two keys: `{"new_val": <new value>, "old_val": <old value>}`.

+{% infobox alert %}
+RethinkDB write operations will only throw exceptions if errors occur before any writes.
+Other errors will be listed in `first_error`, and `errors` will be set to a non-zero count.
+To properly handle errors with this term, code must both handle exceptions and check the `errors` return value!
+{% endinfobox %}

 __Example:__ Replace the document with the primary key `1`.

 ```py